PeteVanBenthuysen/PeteVanBenthuysen/README.md

 ### 👨🏻‍💻 &nbsp;About Me
 🔋 &nbsp;I'm a passionate go-getter who enjoys learning new technologies.\
 🎓 &nbsp;I'm currently studying Data Science and Economics at Arizona State University.\
-🌱 &nbsp;I’m currently focused on expanding my knowledge in Artificial Intelligence, Systems Design, Deep Learning, and Cloud Architecture..\
+🌱 &nbsp;I’m currently focused on expanding my knowledge in Artificial Intelligence, Systems Design, Deep Learning, and Cloud Architecture.\
 ✍️ &nbsp;In my free time, I pursue new certifications, follow sports, and enjoy writing about a variety of topics, which I plan to share on [Medium](https://medium.com/@pete.vanbenthuysen).

 ### 📂 &nbsp;Current Projects